stefanvoegelisrf/deweb/index.md

 ![Poster of Mike Joyce - The Police](mike-joyce-the%20police.jpeg)

 The work this reminded me of, is the work of Felipe Pantone.
 See: [instagram.com - Felipe Pantone](https://www.instagram.com/felipepantone/).
 He has a lot of physical artwork, that creates visually appealing color combinations with movable (i assume) plexyglass disks.
 I wan to combine this with the poster and create digital versions of the physical artworks.

+My first attempt to create the poster is here: [Mike Joyce - The Police](mike-joyce/index.html)